PawaraGunawardena/my-phrame/README.md

 #### Setup you own servers for PHP and MySQL
 * You can use WAMP, XAMPP or any compatible servers for PHP and MYSQL.
 * Here describes assuming completed the WAMP server configurations.
-* Move to the www directory for the WAMP server.
+* Move to the www directory of the WAMP server.

 #### Clone
 * Clone the source code in to the www directory